 According to the World Wildlife Fund (WWF), the number of tigers has already decreased by 95% and the percent survival of tigers in the regions they resided ten years ago has reduced by 40%.

-Here in this post, we will discuss why are tigers rapidly becoming endangered and explore the main reasons why these beautiful animals are slowly decreasing in number, and possibly become extinct.
+Here in this article, we will explore why are tigers hunted and why are tigers rapidly becoming endangered.
+Also, discuss the main reasons why these beautiful animals are slowly decreasing in number, and possibly become extinct.

 Table of Contents